Modibo Diakité: Later years

 In January 2017 Diakité signed with Ternana.

 In October 2017, free agent Diakité joined Bari.
 After being released due to Bari's exclusion from Italian football, Diakité returned to Ternana, playing for them until June 2022.

 In October 2022, Diakité agreed to return to Rome, signing for Serie D amateurs Roma City.
 After suffering relegation with Roma City, Diakité left to join Eccellenza amateurs LUISS Roma, coached by Guglielmo Stendardo, a former teammate of his at Lazio.

 Style of play

 A tactically versatile right-footed defender, Diakité is usually deployed as a centreback in a 3 or 4-man defence, although he is also capable of playing as a rightback.
-A quick, large, hard-working, and physically strong player, although not particularly skilled technically, he is known in particular for his ball-winning abilities and his strength in the air.

 Personal life

 Born in Bourg-La-Reine, France, Diakité also owns a Malian passport, as both of his parents are originally from Mali.